Black-Wolf-2023/Portofolio-SamCreative-Vue-3/README.md

 # Portofolio-SamCreative

 ## Details
-**I made  that this site to offers personal data and skills and this site very good for providing jobs and business and introducing oneself**
+**I made  this site to offers personal data and skills and this site very good for providing jobs and business and introducing oneself**

 ## Tools